 The only one who wasn't onstage was Clinton herself, who explained in a video greeting, "I auditioned for tonight's show and I wanted to sing with you, but Harvey and Jordan said I didn't make the cut."

 Proceed benefited the Hillary Victory Fund.
-See photos and the set list below.
+See the setlist below.

 "Hillary Tonight" - Billy Crystal & Adult Chorus

 "Oh What a Beautiful Morning" - Hugh Jackman

 "Been a Long Day" - Matthew Broderick, Sarah Jessica Parker & Victoria Clark